dirigible-io/dirigible-io.github.io/samples/tutorial_helium_custom_stack.md

 You can have a look at the sub-project here [https://github.com/dirigiblelabs/sample-v3-helium-custom-stack/tree/master/helium/core/java](https://github.com/dirigiblelabs/sample-v3-helium-custom-stack/tree/master/helium/core/java)

-The Java side is a facade class which expose a given functionality to the above layer:
+The Java side is a facade class which exposes a given functionality to the above layer:

 ```java